bludit/documentation-english/pages/getting-started/upgrade-guide/index.md

 3. Download the latest version from [the official page](https://www.bludit.com).
 4. Extract the zip file.
 5. Replace existing files with the new files.
+6. Clean your cache browser, please read the note bellow.
-6. Log into the admin area and check your settings.
+7. Log into the admin area and check your settings.
-7. Done.
+8. Done.

+> Note: If your website is behind some kind of cache system, for example, Cloudflare provides by default one, you need to purge the files to get the new files, also is a good idea to clean up the cache from your browser.
+Bludit tries to reload the files with the new ones but some vendors like TinyMCE are not reloading the files and provoke some issues in UI or Javascript errors.

 ---